 When the oil and gas industry believes oil and gas is under a property, the owner of the mineral rights for that property may be approached by oil and gas operators to sell or lease those mineral rights.
-Like any financial transaction, the leasing of mineral rights to an oil and gas operator may benefit both parties.
+Like any financial finding out who the oil and gas operator will be influencing where the oil and gas facilities are located requiring water quality protection BMPs as a condition of the lease.